Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

 Another, very recent, approach that bears some similarity to ours are the two-sample tests from \cite{manole2021sequential}.
-They focus on a nonparametric setting and (in addition to many related results) provide always-valid tests and confidence intervals that avoid the block structure and thus allow stopping at any sample size.
-Their test martingales satisfy optimality properties as the sample size gets large.
+They focus on a nonparametric setting and their test martingales satisfy optimality properties as the sample size gets large.
 Instead, we focus on the parametric case and, for this case, manage to derive \E variables that are equal to or closely approximate the optimal (as measured according to the GRO criterion) \E variables, thus optimizing for the small-sample case (in principle, our tests could be used in a nonparametric setting as well, but since they rely on using a prior on the alternative, the test martingales of \cite{manole2021sequential} might be easier to use in that case).
 Another general nonparametric two-sample approach with a sequential flavor (but without optional stopping error guarantees) is \cite{lheritier2018sequential}. \paragraph{Contents} In the remainder of this introductory section, we formally introduce \E variables, optional stopping and the concept of GRO-optimality.
-In Section \ref{sec:twosample} we propose almost GRO-optimal \E variables for tests of two streams in general.
+In Section \ref{sec:twosample} we propose our generic \E variable for tests of two streams in general and investigate when it has the GRO property.
 In Sections \ref{proportiontestS} and \ref{sec:compositeH1} we specifically show how these general \E variables can be applied in the setting of a test of two proportions, with and without restrictions on the alternative hypothesis.
-In Sections \ref{sec:experiments} and \ref{sec:realworld} we show through simulations and a real-world example comparisons of various \E variables and Fisher's exact test with respect to power, and we end with a conclusion.
-All proofs are in Appendix A (Supplementary Material).
+In Sections \ref{sec:experiments} and \ref{sec:realworld} we provide, through simulations and a real-world example, comparisons of various \E variables and Fisher's exact test with respect to GRO and power.
+In Section~ \ref{sec:otherevariables} we compare our generic approach to other \E variables one might define for this problem, including the ones based on Wald's section test.
+We end with a conclusion.
+All proofs are in the appendix.

-\subsection{$E$-Variables and Test Martingales, Safety and Optimality}
+\subsection{\E Variables and Test Martingales, Safety and Optimality}